7 ways to prevent getting bitten by mosquitoes

 Summer is great - long days, warm nights (if the Dutch weather holds up that is), sunny afternoons, and exciting holidays.
-But, there are some aspects of summer that many people would like to never experience again, including mosquitos.
+But, there are some aspects of summer that many people would probably rather never experience again, including mosquitos.
 Getting bitten by mosquitoes is never pleasant.
 It can be really itchy, can sometimes even hurt, and it’s very difficult to resist the temptation to scratch.

 So, wouldn’t summer be so much better if there were ways to avoid getting bitten by mosquitoes?
 Many solutions are obvious - insect repellent and door or window screens are great tricks to keep the mosquitoes away from you and out of your house - but are there other ways to avoid mosquitoes?